18F staff should only enter time in the following categories:

-To facilitate our fee-for-service business model, 18F developed a timekeeping application called Tock.
+To facilitate our fee-for-service business model, 18F developed a timekeeping application called Tock that’s now used by many of the teams across TTS.
 You can access Tock by visiting tock.18f.gov, and we recommend bookmarking it for easy reference.

-TTS’s business model is based on billing for time logged to a project.
+Based on our business model, we have to account for time logged to a project.
 Every expense — salaries, benefits, GSA overhead, MacBooks, all-hands events, and so on — is paid for by our billing, which is recorded by each person in Tock.

 We track each and every project in Tock.
-When you’re assigned to a project, make sure to get clear instructions from your supervisor or project lead on which category to track your time in Tock — we want to make sure we bill the correct client!
+When you’re assigned to a project, make sure to get clear instructions from your supervisor or project lead on which category to track your time in Tock — we want to make sure we bill the correct partner!